a5482pick/Python-Chrome-App-Native-Messaging/README.md

 and back again.
 Note in particular the  initial extraction of the message's length for both input and output.
 To use this code, replace the original native-messaging-example-host with this one, and run the app.

-(To run the following alternatives, rename them to native-messaging-example-host, then replace as before.)
+(To run the following alternatives, rename them 'native-messaging-example-host', then replace as before.
+They were tested on Python 2.7.6: For version 3, decode('hex') won't work and a substitute function is needed.
+On the plus side, Python 3.2 has int.from_bytes to turn bytes in to an integer, making things easier if you have it.)

 File n-m-e-h-1 is alternative 1.
 This receives a message as before, but Python's struct.pack method is NOT used for the return message.
 It works for 'little endian'.
 For a 'big endian' machine it is required to pad the extra zeros to the left.